Is Nursing Home Neglect Legal?

 - Appropriate patient supervision

 - Necessary services to carry out activities of daily living

 - Maintenance of accurate, complete, and accessible clinical records

-The failure to comply with these regulations, while violating federal law, doesn't necessarily result in criminal charges and penalties.
-Instead, they could subject nursing homes to civil penalties such as:
+Failure to comply with these regulations might violate federal law.
+But that doesn't necessarily result in criminal charges and penalties.
+Instead, noncompliance could subject nursing homes to civil penalties such as:

 - Monetary fines

 - Denial of Medicare/Medicaid payments

 - Appointment of temporary management to oversee facilities

 - Removal and transfer of residents to other facilities

-For example, in California, the crime of elder abuse is punishable by up to seven years in prison when one "willfully causes or permits the person or health of the elder or dependent adult to be injured" in a way that is likely to produce great bodily harm or death.
+For example, in California, the crime of elder abuse is punishable by up to seven years in prison when one willfully causes or permits injury to the person or health of the elder or dependent adult in a way that is likely to produce great bodily harm or death.

 Additional Resources for Nursing Home Neglect

 Along with the civil and criminal laws relating to nursing home neglect, there are a number of resources available to victims and their loved ones.
 You can learn more about these topics by reviewing the articles below.